zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 2024
 --------------
+- Sept 8, Sun

+	- Wrote a code for generate hospot movie by the intensity data.
+Tried to obtain the intensity data of the EHT Sgr A\* observation.

+- Sept 7, Sat

+	- Wrote a code for imaging arbitrary orbital hotspot light sources.

+- Sept 6, Fri

+	- Set up remote control for the computer in the office.
+Configured the environment for the [*inoisy*](https://github.com/AFD-Illinois/inoisy/tree/master) code in that computer.

+	- Attended the group meeting of [Prof. Shi Pi](https://stonepi.github.io).

 - Sept 5, Thu

 	- Discussed with [Prof. Bin Chen](https://inspirehep.net/authors/1013901?ui-citation-summary=true), [Prof. Minyong Guo](https://inspirehep.net/authors/1423019?ui-citation-summary=true) and [Yehui Hou](https://inspirehep.net/authors/2052049?ui-citation-summary=true) about the business trip to Shanghai.

 	- Discussed with Xinyu Wang about the three-ball idea.